airctic/icevision-streamlit/README.md

 > Important: Your container will be available on http://localhost:8501/

 > Note: Make sure no other app is running on port 8501

+Drag & Drop an image in the grey zone.
+The predicted image will appear after a few seconds.
+Use the controls on the left to adjust the thresholds as well the masks attributes (label, bounding boxes, masks)